usnistgov/FIPS201/_FIPS201/authentication.md

 authenticated identity can also be used to create an identity assertion as part of a federation protocol, as described in [Section 7](#s-7).

-## 6.1 PIV Authentication Assurance Levels {#s-6-1}
+## 6.1 PIV Authenticator Assurance Levels {#s-6-1}

-This Standard defines three levels of authentication assurance supported by the PIV Card Application.
-Each authentication assurance level establishes a degree of confidence that the presenter of the PIV Card is the person referred to by the PIV credential.
+This Standard defines three levels of authenticator assurance supported by the PIV Card Application.
+Each authenticator assurance level establishes a degree of confidence that the presenter of the PIV Card is the person referred to by the PIV credential.
 The entity performing the authentication further establishes confidence that the identity of the PIV credential is a specific cardholder through the rigor of the identity proofing process conducted prior to issuance of the PIV Card and the security of the PIV Card issuance and maintenance processes.

 [Section 2](requirements.md#s-2) of this Standard defines requirements for the identity proofing, registration, issuance, and